Don’t let your age get in the way of purchasing your own home. Here are some tips to help get you started.

 - Home loan flexibility.
 It’s important for your home loan to provide you with flexibility.
 This may be flexibility in repayment schedules, flexibility in making additional repayments and redraw facilities.
 Compare each loan and see what flexibility it can offer you.

 - Eligibility requirements.
 Some home loans will require you to meet certain eligibilities in order to take out that home loan.
-This may include regular source of income, a good credit history and more.
+This may include a regular source of income, a good credit history and more.
 Pensioners in particular should compare the eligibility requirements of home loans because some may be more appropriate to apply for than others.

 - Fees and charges.
 Most home loans have mandatory fees and charges that you may have to pay.
 Compare any potential fees and charges each loan has - these may be either upfront fees or ongoing fees - and select an option with lower fees to help save money.